worktheclock/replit.github.io/classrooms/pricing-faq.md

 # Classroom Pricing FAQ

+This article contains frequently asked questions around the classroom product pricing, including what constitutes a student, as well as how the pricing was determined.

 ## What constitutes a student seat?

 Student counts are based on _total unique monthly active students_.
 That's a mouthful